kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [ ] Eliminating the need for health care services.
 - [ ] Al has not been able to transform businesses.
 - [ ] Creating an Al-powered society.

+##### A dataset is composed of age and weight data for several people.
+This dataset is an example of "structured" data
+because it is represented as an array in a computer.
+True/False?
+ - [x] True
+ - [ ] False